dmarx/bench-warmers/filetype-for-ai-art-and-animation.md

 specifically for ai art and animation

+---

+I think I've discussed this elsewhere, but an implementation idea I had for this was to use a datatype built around git to track the tree of animation forks.

+wanted to note to myself that this looks like a good path forward in golang: https://git-scm.com/book/en/v2/Appendix-B%3A-Embedding-Git-in-your-Applications-go-git

 ## Issues this would address:

 * facilitate 'resume' functionality when a generation procedure encounters an error